GrottoPress/kitty/README.md

   The `clickOutside` prop accepts the target HTML element, and enables closing that element by clicking anywhere outside it.

+  You may set a `keepOpen` prop that would keep the menu open after navigating to another page, if the menu was already open.
+By default, the menu is closed upon navigating to another page.

 ### Actions

 *Kitty* comes with the following actions for `use` in components: